CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 # Module 1 - Lab 1 - Explore Microsoft Defender XDR

 ## Lab Scenario
  You are a Security Operations Analyst working at a company that is implementing Microsoft Defender XDR.
-You start by assigning preset security policies in EOP and Microsoft Defender XDR for Office 365.
+You start by assigning preset security policies in Exchange Online Protection (EOP) and Microsoft Defender XDR for Office 365.

 ## Lab Objectives

 In this lab, you will perform:
 - Task 1: Create a Group in Microsoft Entra ID
-- Task 2: Apply Microsoft Defender XDR for Office 365 present security policies
+- Task 2: Apply Microsoft Defender XDR for Office 365 to present security policies
+- Task 3: Preparing the Microsoft Defender XDR workspace

 ## Estimated timing: 60 minutes